Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 whole raw chicken on metal sheet pan

-First, make sure your turkey is thawed.
-Remove it from the package and put it on a large baking sheet with a rim.
+Make sure turkey is completely thawed.
+Remove the turkey from its packaging and place on a large rimmed sheet pan.

 woman spatchcocking turkey on sheet pan while man holds bird

 Flip your whole bird breast side down.
-Grab a set of poultry shears, start cutting next to the backbone on one end, and work your way down.
+Grab a set of poultry shears & start cutting next to the backbone on one end, working your way down.
 Repeat on the other side of the backbone.
 Remove the whole backbone and save it for stock if you wish.

 woman compressing breast plate on turkey on sheet pan on black counter